sourcegraph/handbook/content/strategy-goals/strategy/code-intelligence/index.md

 ### What we're not working on & why

-- **Add support for a wider set of package hosts:** We currently support Maven, PyPi, crates, NPM and RubyGems packages.
+- **Add support for a wider set of package hosts:** We currently support Maven, PyPI, crates, NPM and RubyGems packages.
 In the near future we want to expand our support to cover NuGet.
 See [Unlock dependency navigation theme](#themes) for strategic reasoning.